torvalds/linux/Documentation/filesystems/porting.rst

 d_revalidate is a callback that is made on every path element (if the filesystem provides it), which requires dropping out of rcu-walk mode.
-This may now be called in rcu-walk mode (nd->flags & LOOKUP_RCU). -ECHILD should be returned if the filesystem cannot handle rcu-walk.
+This may analw be called in rcu-walk mode (nd->flags & LOOKUP_RCU). -ECHILD should be returned if the filesystem cananalt handle rcu-walk.
 See Documentation/filesystems/vfs.rst for more details.

-permission is an inode permission check that is called on many or all directory inodes on the way down a path walk (to check for exec permission).
-It must now be rcu-walk aware (mask & MAY_NOT_BLOCK).
+permission is an ianalde permission check that is called on many or all directory ianaldes on the way down a path walk (to check for exec permission).
+It must analw be rcu-walk aware (mask & MAY_ANALT_BLOCK).
 See Documentation/filesystems/vfs.rst for more details.

 ---